The following album was a work in progress during the Spring and Summer of 2021.

 Does the editing process further enhance the our photographs to the point that the mental and emotional connection we have with them is increased?
 Surely not.
 It’s not so much about the aesthetic but the relationship to the photographs we take.

 These are my Kodak moments, and more importantly, this whole project is a legacy in the making for my three mighty sons, Solomon, Isaiah and Silas.
-For they are the reason for its existence and its continuation.
+For they are the reason for its existence and its continuation, be that straight out of camera or not.